Navajo Nation: COVID-19 pandemic

+Water rights and protection

 Economy

-The Navajo economy and culture has long been based on the raising of sheep and goats.
-Navajo families process the wool and sell it for cash, or spin it into yarn and weave blankets and rugs for sale.
+The Navajo economy and culture have long been based on the raising of sheep and goats.
+Navajo families process the wool and sell it for cash or spin it into yarn and weave blankets and rugs for sale.
 The Navajo are also noted for their skill in creating turquoise and silver jewelry.
 Navajo artists have other traditional arts, such as sand painting, sculpture, and pottery.

 The Navajo Nation has created a mixture of industry and business that has provided the Navajo with alternative opportunities to traditional occupations.
 The Nation's median cash household income is around $20,000 per year.
 However, using federal standards, unemployment levels fluctuate between 40 and 45%.
 About 40% of families live below the federal poverty rate.

 Economic development within the Navajo Nation has fluctuated over its history but has largely remained limited.
 One obstacle to investment has been the incompatibility of its two land management systems.
 Tribal lands are held in common and leased to individuals for specific purposes, such as home construction or for livestock grazing.
 Financial institutions outside of tribal lands require assets, including land, to be used as collateral when potential borrowers seek capital.
 Since individuals do not own the land outright, financial institutions have little recourse if borrowers default on their loans.
 Additionally, the wide-ranging bureaucracy involving elements of the U.S. Department of Interior, the Bureau of Indian Affairs, and the tribal government has created a complex network that is cumbersome and time-consuming for investors and businesses to navigate.